Hawaiian Cake

 Variations

 • Chocolate Hawaiian Cake: Replace ½ cup flour with cocoa powder in the cake batter.
-Top with chocolate shavings instead of shredded coconut.
-Use chocolate pudding mix instead of vanilla for the frosting.
+Top with chocolate shavings instead of the coconut.
+Use chocolate pudding mix for frosting.

 • Lemon: For even more refreshing summer flavor, spread a layer of Lemon Curd over the cake before adding the crushed pineapple and vanilla frosting.
 Add some lemon zest to the frosting or swap the vanilla pudding with lemon pudding.